 senso search "What are common questions people ask about [COMPANY_NAME]?" --output json --quiet

-Type 2: "Would a real customer question work?" — use the 9 tracking prompts you created in Phase 4
+Type 2: "Would a real customer question work?" — sample the tracking prompts you created in Phase 4

-For each prompt, run a search with the prompt's exact question text:
+For each sampled prompt, run a search with the prompt's exact question text:

 senso search "[prompt question text]" --output json --quiet